SharabhojI/nand2tetris/chapter03/README.md

 This will execute the `test_chip.tcl` script, which compiles, elaborates, and simulates each chip listed in `chip_list.txt`.

+## Known Issues

+### RAM16K Testing

+Significant difficulties were encountered in testing the RAM16K module:

+1. **Simulation Challenges**: Attempts to simulate the RAM16K module resulted in excessive memory usage, causing system instability (blue screens).

+2. **FPGA Implementation**: The RAM16K module, as designed in the textbook using a hierarchical structure of smaller RAM units, exceeds the available resources when attempting to test on the PYNQ-Z2 board's FPGA (Xilinx Zynq XC7Z020).

+3. **Testing Limitations**: Due to these constraints, full testing of the RAM16K module as specified in the textbook was not feasible.

+These issues highlight the challenges of mapping theoretical designs to real-world hardware constraints, especially when dealing with larger memory structures.

 ## Adding New Chips

 To add a new chip: